Links & Resources

-D.C. residents without insurance can get coverage during the coronavirus pandemic through DC Health Link whose special enrollment period runs through January 31, 2021.
-For more information or to enroll, visit the DC Health Link.
+D.C. residents without insurance can get coverage during the coronavirus pandemic through March 31, 2021 during their special enrollment period.

-Maryland residents may obtain Individual coverage through the Maryland Health Connection until December 15, 2020, which is the traditional opening date of the following plan year’s enrollment period.
+Maryland residents may obtain Individual coverage through the Maryland Health Connection until March 15, 2021.

 Virginia residents who have lost coverage since January 1, 2020 may use this life event to enroll in coverage at Healthcare.gov.
 Applicants may need to provide proof of their loss of insurance coverage and the date that coverage ended.